bytecodealliance/cranelift/docs/metaref.rst

 Stack operands
 --------------

-Cretonne's register allocator can assign an SSA value to a stack slot if there isn't enough registers.
+Cranelift's register allocator can assign an SSA value to a stack slot if there isn't enough registers.
 It will insert :cton:inst:`spill` and :cton:inst:`fill` instructions as needed to satisfy instruction operand constraints, but it is also possible to have instructions that can access stack slots directly::